Facebook Tips & Strategies

 • "Followers" must be enabled for personal profiles.

-Essentially, your profile should look active, professional, and entirely set up.
+Essentially, your profile should look active, professional, and fully set up.
 No "coming soon" placeholders.

 4. Notable

 This is where most applications live or die.
 Being "notable" means your account must represent a well-known, frequently searched-for person, brand, or entity.
-This is the fuzziest requirement, but it’s the most important one.
+This is the most ambiguous requirement, but it’s also the most important.

 So, how does Facebook determine notability?
 It reviews whether the person or brand is featured in multiple, independent, and credible news sources.
 This is critical.
 The press coverage you submit for review cannot be paid or promotional content.
 Think feature articles in established newspapers, magazine profiles, or appearances on news segments - not sponsored posts, press releases, or mentions in your own company's blog.